mathias/skill-heroku-status/README.md

 ## Heroku Status
-Get current Heroku platform status.
+Get current Heroku platform status. *Note*: This only works on Mycroft supporting Python 3 (Mycroft version >= 18.02) and all dependencies are for Python 3.3+

 ## Description
 Fetches Heroku platform status from the status site.